aigis-styleguide/aigis/src/en/Documantation/configs.md

 ---|---
 String or Array|undefined

-Specify relative path to source file (or directory) which is a source for generating styleguide.
+Specify relative path to source file (or directory) which is a source for generating style guide.
 You can specify single specified value or arrayed value.

 > #### Example
 In case of setting specific file and directory name to `source` value, see below: